Spark Architecture & Internals

 Fixes:

-- Enable External Shuffle Service
+# Fix 1: Enable External Shuffle Service (most important!)

 Q19: Explain shuffle spill.
 How do you detect and minimize it?

-Answer: Shuffle spill occurs when execution memory is exhausted during shuffle operations.
+Technical Answer: Shuffle spill occurs when execution memory is exhausted during shuffle operations.
 Data spills from memory to disk.

 Detect in Spark UI: